How can you make your Panama Hat last longer?

 Treat it like a fine handwoven hat

-With that premise let me share a habit I still have until this day.
-While I still love carrying my fedora hats with a good tight grip on the of the crown sometimes, I became more selective once I started using Panama Hats.
+With that premise, let me share a habit I still have until this day.
+While I still love carrying my fedora hats with a good tight grip on the top of the crown, I became more selective once I started using Panama Hats.